-The question was now, could the spirits materialize at so large an aperture ?
-When the door opened, the interior of the room was flooded with light.
-It was almost equivalent to inviting them out in the lighted room.
-Would not the flood of light, streaming through this opening into the dark chamber, destroy the conditions, or so modify them as to render materialization impractical ?
+The question was now, could the spirits materialize at so large an aperture?
+When the door was opened, the interior of the room was flooded with light.
+It was almost equivalent to inviting them to step out where we were.
+Would not the bright light, streaming through this opening into the dark chamber, destroy the conditions, or so modify them as to render materialization impractical?
 There was no cloth to cover the opening.
 When the panel swung back, the channel for inflooding light was clear.
 The audience could see a large part of the interior of the cabinet-room plainly.
 The bug-a-boo objections raised against the medium being locked up in a cabinet, or being concealed behind a partition, were now mostly overcome.
-If the medium appeared at an opening of the door large enough to reveal her entire person, she would, under a strong light, be recognized at once by discerning men and women.
-So would spirits be.
+If the medium appeared at an opening of the door large enough to reveal her entire person, she would under a strong light, be recognized at once by discerning men and women.
+So could the spirits be.